On beginning to follow the work of Craig Callender

 Dear Prof. Dr. Craig Callender:

-I tried posting the note below within your article FQXi , “Can Time Be Saved From Physics?” (which I would add, “and Mathematics” to Physics; and then answer, “No.” And, it shouldn’t.
+I tried posting this note in response to your article FQXi , “Can Time Be Saved From Physics?” (which I would add, and Mathematics; and then answer, “No.” And, it shouldn’t.
 We adopted our commonsense view of time from within the absolutes of Newton’s 1687 work.
 We know that he did not have all the answers!

 Why can’t we use the Planck base units as a starting point?
 Here is a copy of my post: